Cecilia Yeung

+Yeung was born in Hong Kong on 9 June 1930.
 She was first elected to the Urban Council in 1971 election while she was questioned by the media with her lack of English ability.
-She continued to serve in the Council until her defeat by the Democratic Party member Wu Chi-wai in the 1995 election.
+She continued to serve in the council until her defeat by the Democratic Party member Wu Chi-wai in the 1995 election.
+Yeung died on 4 January 2021, at the age of 90.